nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/atos.md

 - Cross-component technical coordination and troubleshooting
 - Waterfall release cycle support, including off-hours deployments during planned maintenance windows (nights and weekends)
 - Collaboration with technical teams representing all system components
+- Direct production system access and administration—a practice unthinkable by today's security standards

+### Waterfall Cycles, Direct Access, and the Operational Reality of That Era

+The late 1990s operated under a fundamentally different paradigm of change management.
+The project followed strict waterfall methodology: requirements gathered months in advance, development sequenced through defined phases, testing conducted in specific windows, and releases executed as infrequent but monumental events.
+Between major releases—sometimes separated by six months or more—the team often had direct access to production systems, administering infrastructure, applying patches, and troubleshooting issues hands-on and in real time.

+This wasn't recklessness; it was necessity.
+Without infrastructure-as-code, without automated deployments, without version control for configurations, the only way to manage systems was to work directly with them.
+A production issue required immediate hands-on intervention.
+A needed configuration change meant accessing the running system.
+There was no CI/CD pipeline, no containerized rollback, no infrastructure automation.
+The infrastructure *was* the team's responsibility in a way that modern cloud-native practices have made almost quaint.

+The trade-off was apparent: incredible responsiveness to production issues balanced against significant operational risk.
+The team could resolve critical problems in hours because they had direct access to every layer.
+But that same access meant one mistake could bring down the entire system.
+There were no guardrails, no automated rollbacks, no staged deployments.

+Looking back, this hands-on operational model fostered deep infrastructure understanding.
+Everyone on the team intimately understood the systems they supported because they managed them directly.
+There was no abstraction layer, no managed service hiding complexity.
+The infrastructure was known completely and owned entirely by the people running it—a level of operational intimacy that modern DevOps practices aim to recover through different means (Infrastructure as Code, observability, automation) precisely because we've learned the risks of direct access.

 ### Technology Evolution and Infrastructure